-Accreditation for Early Education to Grade 12 Schools
+Accreditation Overview for Early Education to Grade 12 Schools

 The Association of Christian Schools International (ACSI) promotes the value and worthiness of accreditation and encourages each school and early education program to continuously pursue excellence.
 This pursuit matches the biblical directive of approving “things that are excellent” (Philippians 1:10, KJV).
 The “accredited” seal denotes a school that has met institutional standards of quality, and verifies a commitment to strategic improvement and on-going accountability.
 The process of accreditation involves three significant elements:

 - Intensive, institution-wide self-appraisal, analysis, and improvement planning

 - External consultation, review, validation, and insights from a visiting peer group